ramene/awesome-deepnote/README.md

 # Awesome Deepnote [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of awesome [Deepnote](http://deepnote.com) notebooks, packages and resources.
+A curated list of awesome [Deepnote](http://deepnote.com) notebooks, extensions and resources.
 Deepnote is a new kind of data science notebook.
 Jupyter-compatible with real-time collaboration and easy deployment.

 Inspired by [awesome-jupyter](https://github.com/markusschanta/awesome-jupyter).